 At this point, in 1972, Dallara started his own company.
 “If I couldn’t work in racing full-time for someone else, I would do it on my own,” he says.
 His first office was his father’s garage, his first hire was a local mechanic and his first client was Lancia.
 He worked as a consultant on the Lancia Stratos rally car, which led to other racing projects.
 One success generated another, and within six years he was building cars for the Formula 3 series.

-The company’s fame spread across the continent, but it was not until 1993 that Dallara conquered the UK – the heart of commercial racing car production.
+The company’s fame spread across the continent, but it was not until 1993 that Dallara conquered the U.K. – the heart of commercial race car production.
 A Dallara performed well in a British Formula 3 race in April of that year, and within three months nearly all cars on that circuit were equipped with Dallara chassis.

 In 1996, when the Indy Racing League was formed in the United States, Dallara saw his opportunity to crack that formidable market.
 The company faced heavy competition from an American competitor.
 In addition, Dallara admits, “Our cars weren’t performing as well as we wanted.”
 In the space of a few months, the company made a number of modifications and gave away the improved pieces for free.
 By acting quickly, the company retained its customers’ trust.

 Today, Dallara builds chassis for eight car championship series: Indycar, GP2, GP3, World Series by Renault, Formula 3, Indy Lights, Grand-Am and German junior series Formel Master.
-These represent 60 percent of its turnover; the rest comes from consulting for racing and automotive engineering.
-The latter is a growing area, in part thanks to investments such as a new wind tunnel and an 8-million-euro, Star Wars-like driving simulator, inaugurated in December 2010.
+These represent 60 percent of its revenues; the rest comes from consulting for racing and automotive engineering.
+The latter is a growing area, in part thanks to investments such as a new wind tunnel and a $10 million, Star Wars-like driving simulator, inaugurated in December 2010.

 Dallara’s chosen successor in the privately owned company is Andrea Pontremoli, who was CEO of IBM Italy before assuming the direction of Dallara.
 Like the company founder, Pontremoli has local roots, a love of racing and a desire to keep faith with customers.